pyvista/pyvista/doc/user-guide/data_model.rst

 scalars.
 This set of active scalars will be the one plotted automatically when ``scalars`` is unset in either :func:`add_mesh()
 <pyvista.Plotter.add_mesh>` or :func:`pyvista.plot`.
 This makes it
-possible to have an many cell arrays associated with a dataset and track which one will plotted as the active cell scalars by default.
+possible to have many cell arrays associated with a dataset and track which one will plotted as the active cell scalars by default.

-The active scalars can also be accessed or set via :attr:`active_scalars <pyvista.core.dataset.DataSet.active_scalars>`, and the name of the active scalars array can be accessed or set with :attr:`active_scalars_name
+The active scalars can also be accessed via :attr:`active_scalars <pyvista.DataSet.active_scalars>`, and the name of the active scalars array can be accessed or set with :attr:`active_scalars_name
-<pyvista.core.dataset.DataSet.active_scalars_name>`.
+<pyvista.DataSet.active_scalars_name>`.

 .. jupyter-execute::